BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: Method

 \subsection{Dataset}

-A comprehensive table tennis dataset was created using footage from 26 different online recordings, spanning both amateur and professional games.
+A comprehensive table tennis dataset was created from footage of 26 online recordings, spanning both amateur and professional games.
 64,119 frames were gathered in total.
-In an effort to enhance the diversity of the dataset, we varied the point of view, table color schemes, lighting, and general environmental conditions as much as possible, as shown in \Cref{fig:dataset_grid}.
+To enhance the dataset's diversity, we varied the point of view, table color schemes, lighting, and general environmental conditions as much as possible, as shown in \Cref{fig:dataset_grid}.
 All videos were recorded from fixed, static camera positions.

 Previous racket sport datasets~\cite{sun2020, huang2019} annotate the ball position at the leading edge of the motion blur streak.
 In contrast, we propose a new labeling convention in which the ball position is defined as the midpoint of the blur streak.
-Furthermore, we extend the labeling to include additional information about the blur streak, specifically its length and orientation as shown in \Cref{fig:motion_blur_schematic}.
-For each frame, we manually generated labels for the ball's position, orientation, and blur length, represented as $[\bm{p_b},\theta,l]$, where $\bm{p_b}=(x_b,y_b)$ denotes the ball center.
-These labels were obtained by manually drawing a line along the blur streak.
-This is more time-effective compared to drawing the blur streak mask for each frame~\cite{rozumnyi2017} or labelling all the frames from high-speed cameras~\cite{kotera2019}.
+Furthermore, we extend the labeling to include additional information about the blur streak, specifically its length and orientation, as shown in \Cref{fig:motion_blur_schematic}.
+For each frame, we manually generated labels for the ball’s position, orientation, and blur length, represented as $[\bm{p_b},\theta,l]$, where $\bm{p_b}=(x_b,y_b)$ denotes the ball center.
+These labels were obtained by manually drawing a line along the blur streak, like it is drawn in \Cref{fig:motion_blur_schematic}.
+This is more time-effective than drawing the blur streak mask for each frame~\cite{rozumnyi2017} or labelling all frames from high-speed cameras~\cite{kotera2019}.
 Approximating the blur streak as a straight line is justified, since the short exposure time ensures that the ball trajectory does not deviate significantly during image capture, except in specific rare cases as mentioned in \Cref{ssec:limitations}.
 When motion blur is present, we define the angle $\theta$ and the half-length $l$ of the blur.
 The two extremities of the blur streak are then calculated as follows:

-For comparison, we additionally include the traditional leading-edge labels i.e. the front of the ball blur streak.
+For comparison, we additionally include the traditional leading-edge labels i.e., the front of the ball blur streak.

 \pgfkeys{/pgf/decoration/.cd, distance/.initial=10pt }

 \pgfdeclaredecoration{add dim}{final}{ \state{final}{ \pgfmathsetmacro{\dist}{5pt*\pgfkeysvalueof{/pgf/decoration/distance}/abs(\pgfkeysvalueof{/pgf/decoration/distance})} \pgfpathmoveto{\pgfpoint{0pt}{0pt}} \pgfpathlineto{\pgfpoint{0pt}{2*\dist}} \pgfpathmoveto{\pgfpoint{\pgfdecoratedpathlength}{0pt}} \pgfpathlineto{\pgfpoint{(\pgfdecoratedpathlength}{2*\dist}} \pgfusepath{stroke} \pgfsetdash{{0.1cm}{0.1cm}{0.1cm}{0.1cm}}{0cm} \pgfsetarrowsstart{latex} \pgfsetarrowsend{latex} \pgfpathmoveto{\pgfpoint{0pt}{\dist}} \pgfpathlineto{\pgfpoint{\pgfdecoratedpathlength}{\dist}} \pgfusepath{stroke} \pgfsetdash{}{0pt} \pgfpathmoveto{\pgfpoint{0pt}{0pt}} \pgfpathlineto{\pgfpoint{\pgfdecoratedpathlength}{0pt}} }}